awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-security.md

 --------

+# Security in AWS IoT Things Graph<a name="iot-tg-security"></a>

+Security at AWS is the highest priority\.
+As an AWS customer, you benefit from a data center and network architecture that is built to meet the requirements of the most security\-sensitive organizations\.

+This documentation helps you understand how to apply the shared responsibility model when using AWS IoT Things Graph\.
+The following sections show you how to configure AWS IoT Things Graph to meet your security and compliance objectives\.
+You also learn how to use other AWS services that help you to monitor and secure your AWS IoT Things Graph resources\.

+## Data Protection in AWS IoT Things Graph<a name="iot-tg-security-dataprotection"></a>

+In both cloud and AWS IoT Greengrass deployments, AWS IoT Things Graph protects data at rest through server\-side encryption\.
+AWS IoT Things Graph protects data in transit by using the Transport Layer Security \(TLS\) protocol\.

-# Security for AWS IoT Greengrass Deployments<a name="iot-tg-security"></a>
+## Security in AWS IoT Greengrass Deployments<a name="iot-tg-security-gg"></a>

-AWS IoT Things Graph is deployed to AWS IoT Greengrass, and it stores flow configurations in Amazon Simple Storage Service\.
+When AWS IoT Things Graph is deployed to AWS IoT Greengrass, it stores flow configurations in Amazon Simple Storage Service \(Amazon S3\)\.
 This topic describes the security implications of this architecture and the security features directly related to AWS IoT Things Graph\.

-## Control Plane<a name="iot-tg-security-control"></a>
+### Control Plane<a name="iot-tg-security-control"></a>

 The AWS IoT Things Graph control plane uses IAM policies to define what a user can do\.
 You can create policies that assign permissions for every available action in the [AWS IoT Things Graph API](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_Operations.html)\.